krystianwoloszun/kursywalut/README.md

 - **Free Hosting Behavior:** The backend is hosted on a free tier (Render), which means the application goes to sleep after a period of inactivity.
 The first request after a long break (e.g., trying to log in or register) may take a while to wake up the server.
 - Currency and gold data come from the public NBP API, so application availability depends on the external service.
-- The JWT token is generated with a key created at application startup, so after a backend restart, previous tokens become invalid.
+- JWT tokens are signed with `jwt.secret`.
+Tokens become invalid if the secret changes.
 - The H2 database runs in-memory, so user data disappears after the application is stopped.

 ## Future Improvements